We are still OPEN and AVAILABLE to help you during the pandemic. We're following all DHHS protocols, and look forward to help you soon!

 Common Mistakes Following Labral Repair Surgery

-- Avoid full range Clams, Bridges and Abduction exercises for 6 weeks following a labral repair.
-These are great pilates exercises in any other situtation, but are contra-indicated post labral repair.
+Avoid full range Clams, Bridges and Abduction exercises for 6 weeks following a labral repair.
+These are great pilates exercises in any other situation, but are contra-indicated post labral repair.
 This includes sidestepping in the hydrotherapy pool.